go-playground/lars/README.md

 Key & Unique Features
 --------------
-- [x] Context is an interface allowing passing of framework/globals/application specific variables. [example](https://github.com/go-playground/lars/blob/master/examples/all-in-one/main.go)
+- [x] **Context is an interface** - this allows passing of framework/globals/application specific variables. [example](https://github.com/go-playground/lars/blob/master/examples/all-in-one/main.go)
-- [x] Contains helpful logic to help prevent adding bad routes, keeping your url's consistent. i.e. /user/:id and /user/:user_id - the second one will fail to add letting you know that :user_id should be :id
+- [x] **Smart Route Logic** - helpful logic to help prevent adding bad routes, keeping your url's consistent. i.e. /user/:id and /user/:user_id - the second one will fail to add letting you know that :user_id should be :id
-- [x] Has an uber simple middleware + handler definitions!!! middleware and handlers actually have the exact same definition!
+- [x] **Uber simple middleware + handlers** - middleware and handlers actually have the exact same definition!
-- [x] Can register custom handlers for making other middleware + handler patterns usable with this router; the best part about this is can register one for your custom context and not have to do type casting everywhere [see here](https://github.com/go-playground/lars/blob/master/examples/custom-handler/main.go)
+- [x] **Custom Handlers** - can register custom handlers for making other middleware + handler patterns usable with this router; the best part about this is can register one for your custom context and not have to do type casting everywhere [see here](https://github.com/go-playground/lars/blob/master/examples/custom-handler/main.go)
-- [x] Full support for standard/native http Handler + HandlerFunc + some others [see here](https://github.com/go-playground/lars/blob/master/examples/native/main.go)
+- [x] **Diverse handler support** - Full support for standard/native http Handler + HandlerFunc + some others [see here](https://github.com/go-playground/lars/blob/master/examples/native/main.go)
   * When Parsing a form call Context's ParseForm amd ParseMulipartForm functions and the URL params will be added into the Form object, just like query parameters are, so no extra work
-- [x] lars uses a custom version of [httprouter](https://github.com/julienschmidt/httprouter) so incredibly fast and efficient.
+- [x] **Fast & Efficient** - lars uses a custom version of [httprouter](https://github.com/julienschmidt/httprouter) so incredibly fast and efficient.

 Installation
 -----------